 Ring permeametry (Bonell et al., 1983; Chappell and Ternan, 1997) was used to measure the spatial distribution of soil permeability within a 12 km2 region of only Acrisol-Alisol soils containing the Danum Valley Field Centre (Malaysian Borneo) and the catchment to be modelled.
-A total of 70 such permeability measurements on undisturbed, 30 cm diameter, 10 cm deep cores were taken from depths ranging from 0.05 to 3 m at crest-slope, side-slope and valley locations (Sinun, 1991; Chappell and where $K{\text{S(med)}}$ is the core-scale, median permeability (m s-1) at measurement depth D (m).
+A total of 70 such permeability measurements on undisturbed, 30 cm diameter, 10 cm deep cores were taken from depths ranging from 0.05 to 3 m at crestslope, side-slope and valley locations (Sinun, 1991; Chappell and Binley, 1992; Bidin, 1995; Sherlock, 1997; Chappell et al., 1998).
+These data indicated that the spatial (vertical) variability in the permeability followed a simple monotonic decline with depth.
+The exponential function fitted to median permeability estimates where $K{\text{S(med)}}$ is the core-scale, median permeability (m s-1) at measurement depth D (m).
 This function fitted almost as well to the geometric mean permeability for each depth, i.e.